-We are pleased to introduce Paul Vasileff portrait.
+We are pleased to introduce Paul Vasileff's portrait.

-Paolo graduated in 2010 at IED Milan – Fashion & Textile Design One Year Courses.
+Paul graduated in 2010 at IED Milano in Fashion and Textile Design - One year Course.

-During his studies in Italy, Paolo won in 2010 the European Fashion Design Competition in London.
+During his studies in Italy, Paul won in 2010 the European Fashion Design Competition in London.

-After a couple of months Vasileff also won the Swarovski Contest, in collaboration with Condé Nast – Vogue Sposa, as best bridal outfit.
+After a couple of months Vasileff also won the Swarovski Contest, in collaboration with Condé Nast – Vogue Sposa, for the best bridal outfit.

 Q: Looking at your collections it seems that you are truly talented to tell fairy tales through your work.
 Where does it all come from?

-Thank you, I think this was something that I remember from the first lesson at IED Milan.
+A.: thank you, I think this was something that I remember from the first lesson at IED Milano.
 My lecturer said, "Paul your work is a fairy tale."
 I have always been inspired by fairy tales and storybooks, and it is ultimately why I wanted to collaborate with Disney for our 10-year anniversary.

 Q: Italy is a renowned country where tradition has a great value.
-Do you think this premise played a part in determining your decision to choose an Italian school?
-Why IED Milan?
+Do you think this premise played a key role in your decision to choose an Italian school?
+Why IED Milano?

 Q: You are a designer since 2007.
 Which has been the educational contribution of IED compared to your natural creative skill?

-The lecturers at IED helped me harness my creativity.
-I also learnt a lot about myself and how to channel my inspirations and how to translate them into my work to produce a cohesive collection.
+A.: IED lecturers helped me harness my creativity.
+I also learnt a lot about myself and how to channel my inspirations, to translate them into my work to produce a cohesive collection.

 Q: 10 years have passed since your first collection.
 Which is your professional perspective for the near future?

-My dream has always been to work in, and have the title of, Haute Couture.
+A.: my dream has always been to work in, and have the title of, Haute Couture.
 I love the craftsmanship, the traditions and sensibilities of couture.
-I hope to one day be able to call ourselves 'Haute' Couture and show on the official schedule.
+I hope to be able to call my work 'Haute' Couture and be displayed on the official schedule.

-This is my goal and what the team and I are working towards every day.
-I want to continue to grow the brand both within Australian and internationally.
+This is my goal and what the team and I are working for every day.
+I want to continue to grow the brand both in Australia and internationally.

 Q: You won more than one contest while you were studying at IED.
 A booster leading you far away from Italy.
 Is there any particular story you would like to tell us?